 Add the oats, maple syrup or honey, and coconut oil to a large stockpot.

-Heat on low until everything the oat are completely covered in melted coconut oil and maple syrup or honey, and turn off the heat.
+Heat on low until the oats are completely covered in melted coconut oil and maple syrup or honey, and turn off the heat.

 To the stock pot, pour in the sourdough discard or mature starter, nuts and seeds of your choice.
 Use a spoon to stir everything together.